8am-2:45pm. Before-care and After-care are available from 7:15am to 5:30pm for $5/hour per student.

 Thursday mornings (8:15-8:45)

-Saxon Math K: reading/spelling number words to 20; counting; Numerical order; number awareness; introduction to addition and subtraction; calendar skills; telling time on the hour
+[Includes reading and spelling number words to 20; counting; Numerical order; number awareness; introduction to addition and subtraction; calendar skills; telling time on the hour.]

 Six animal classes; life cycles of seeds, animals, water, trees; seasons; introduction to the solar system and planets